Paulette-Zaldivar-Flores/Berry-Fiore/README.md

 # Berry Fiore Webpage 🌹
-> A multi page website for a sweets company based in San Diego, California.
+> A landing page for a sweets company based in San Diego, California.
 > Live demo [_here_](https://berry-fiore.netlify.app).

 ## Table of Contents